TheJacksonLaboratory/Cellos/README.md

 ```bash
 sinteractive -p build -q build
 ```

+> [!TIP]
-Load the needed singularity/apptainer module (note that `singularity` can be used interchangeably with the new name `apptainer`):
+>  `singularity` and `apptainer` can be used interchangeably in all of these commands.

+Load the needed singularity/apptainer module:
 ```
 module load singularity
 ```